afgtfe/bozro_image_compressor/TERMS_OF_USE.md

-**Terms of Use for AI Photo Editor: object remover ** **Effective Date:** 09 August 2026
+**Terms of Use for Photo Editor - Bozro **
+**Effective Date:** 09 August 2026

 ---

 ### **1. Acceptance of Terms**

-By downloading or using **AI Photo Editor: object remover **, you agree to these Terms of Use.
+By downloading or using ** Photo Editor - Bozro  **, you agree to these Terms of Use.
 If you do not agree with any part of these terms, you must not use the app.

 ---